 ‘Tis the season of giving.
 With your schedule jam packed, remember to give back.
 December is the perfect opportunity to donate some of your family’s time.
 Whether you want to drop off a toy to a qualified charity or participate in a fundraising walk or run, there ware many ways to help others during the holidays.
 It is important to teach your children that the holidays are more about giving to others than receiving presents.

-In “Christmas Magic”, school assembly presenter and magician Cris Johnson presents fun magic tricks wrapped up in holiday cheer, and tied with a comedy ribbon!
-His light, bright, colorful program is especially geared towards children and family events.
-Kids have great fun watching and participating in the show, but Cris also puts in a lot of humor and special touches just for the grown-ups watching.
+In “Christmas Magic”, I present fun magic tricks wrapped up in holiday cheer, and tied with a comedy ribbon!
+My light, bright, colorful program is especially geared towards children and family events.
+Kids have great fun watching and participating in the show, but I also put in a lot of humor and special touches just for the grown-ups watching.
 As always, there is a lot of comedy and a lot of audience participation.
 Please note that there is no religious content in this show.
 The emphasis is on the spirit of giving, the importance of family, and fun magic involving Santa Claus, the Grinch, and other popular characters.

-Check out our schedule and find a “Christmas Magic” program near you!
+Check out my schedule and find a “Christmas Magic” program near you!